iCharlesHu/swift-experimental-subprocess/README.md

     - Switched `AsyncBytes` to be backed by `DispatchIO`.
     - Introduced `resolveExecutablePath(withEnvironment:)` to enable explicit lookup of the executable path.
     - Added a new option, `closeWhenDone`, to automatically close the file descriptors passed in via `.readFrom` and friends.
-    - Introduced a new parameter, `shouldSendToProcessGroup`, in the `sendSignal` function to control whether the signal should be sent to the process or the process group.
+    - Introduced a new parameter, `shouldSendToProcessGroup`, in the `send()` function to control whether the signal should be sent to the process or the process group.
     - Introduced a section on "Future Directions."
 * **v3**: Minor updates:
     - Added a section describing `Task Cancellation`